Allocation of Amounts Among Partners

 The amounts to be allocated among members based on their percentage interest are:

-- the adjusted cost of a qualifying security within the meaning of the Cooperative Investment Plan (CIP) so that a member that is an individual may claim a deduction for strategic investments;
+- the adjusted cost of a qualifying security within the meaning of the Cooperative Investment Plan (CIP) so that a member that is an individual can claim a deduction for strategic investments;

 - the paid-up capital of a member corporation;

-- the net income from logging operations used to calculate the logging tax (one third of this tax may be deducted from the income tax payable);
+- the net income from logging operations used to calculate the logging tax (one third of this tax can be deducted from the income tax payable);

 - amounts that may entitle members to tax credits, such as: